cebrini/100-days-of-code/log.md

 **Today's Progress:** Completed "Wherefore Art Thou" Intermediate Algorithm Challenge.

 **Thoughts:** Fell asleep at the keyboard, but after the nap was able to complete this challenge.

+### Day 28: Aug 24, 2016

+**Today's Progress:** Visited @freecodecamp's forums

+**Thoughts:** While looking at some of the algorithm solutions that folks were posting in the forums I noticed many were using for loops, were I used Array methods like forEach(), map(), filter(), and reduce().
+It made me feel good!
+I still struggle with using the methods instead of the for loop, but it's getting easier.